silencebeat/easypush-ios/README.md

 # Requirements
   1. Ios 8 and above
   2. Using swift programming language
+  3. This project using [Alamofire](https://github.com/Alamofire/Alamofire "Alamofire") as the third party library to handle Http Request connection.

 # How to use
   1. First you need to copy PushHelper.swift class into your project.